jxieeducation/Product-Notes-2017/vc_watch/Platform.md

 ### Workplace
 * ShyftPlan
 	* shift planning, evaluation, time card, payment
+* Bill.com
+	* business to business payment, 2x-3x faster

 ### etc
 * UrbanSitter
 	* babysitting / uber for baby sitting
 * Laundryheap
 	* laundry on demand
+* Verve
+	* a sales platform for advocacy programs
+	* making word-of-mouth or many-to-many marketing scalable
+* Visor
+	* taxes made simple - upload tax docs, they do it for you